ZacharyZhangUCL/AMLS_assignment23_24/AMLS_23-24_SN23058888/readme.md

 3. Optionally, set the `retrain` flag to `True` if you want to retrain the model, or `False` to use a pre-trained model.

 ## Requirements

+To run this project, your environment need to include Python 3.8 and several packages.
+The `environment.yml` file in this repository lists all the necessary dependencies.
-This project requires the following packages:
+The project requires the following packages:
 - numpy
 - torch
 - joblib